adrian-lison/dPCRfit/README.md

 <img src="man/figures/README-effects_plot-1.png" width="100%" /> We see
 that the intercept was estimated with large uncertainty, due to the increased noise at low concentrations.
-In contrast, the slope of the linear relationship with biomass was estimated very precisely.
+In contrast, the slope of the linear relationship with biomass was estimated quite precisely.

+## Citing the package

+If you are using `dPCRfit` in a publication, please cite:

+    @article{lisonImprovingInferenceEnvironmental2025,
+      title = {Improving inference in environmental surveillance by modeling the statistical features of digital {{PCR}}}, author = {Lison, Adrian and Julian, Timothy and Stadler, Tanja}, year = {2025},
+      journal = {bioRxiv preprint},
+      doi = {10.1101/2024.10.14.618307}
+    }